TimoStroehlein/dhbw-bigdata-mtg/README.md

 ## Links

-The following ports should now be accessible (if added to the allowed ports within the firewall):
+The following ports should now be accessible (if added to the allowed ports within the firewall, when running in gcloud):

 * Airflow: http://external-ip:8080/
 * Hadoop: http://external-ip:8088/